Ignore the Ignorant: Composition

 As per previous Cribs releases, Nick Scott provided the cover and inlay artwork, assisted on this occasion by Nell Frizzell amongst others.
 The four-piece line-up of the band included Gary on vocals and bass, Ross on drums and percussion, Ryan on vocals and guitar and Johnny on guitar and backing vocals.
 However, some songs featured additional instrumentation.
 Gary played Hammond organ on ‘We Share the Same Skies’ and 'Victim of Mass Production'.
 For 'Save Your Secrets', Gary played guitar and kalimba piano, with Ryan on baritone, and in turn, Gary takes on the latter instrument and mellotron for 'Stick to Yr Guns' whereas Ryan features on violin and additional mellotron.

-Singles
+Release and promotion

 Initially, opening track 'We Were Aborted' received a debut on the Radio 6 Steve Lamacq show, becoming available for free download that day.
 Two singles found release to promote the album.
 The first single arrived on 31 August 2009 with 'Cheat on Me', while 6 November brought 'We Share the Same Skies'.

+The album was released the same week as all of the deluxe Beatles re-issues, Ignore the Ignorant outsold all but two of them in the first week.
+The band described this in various interviews at the time as "surreal".